mattwarren/mattwarren.github.io/_posts/2017-07-10-Memory-Usage-Inside-the-CLR.md

 tags: [.NET, CLR, Internals]
 ---

 Have you ever wondered where and why the .NET Runtime (CLR) allocates memory?
-I don't mean the '*managed*' memory that *your* code allocates, e.g. via `new MyClass(..)` and the Garbage Collecter (GC) then cleans up.
+I don't mean the '*managed*' memory that *your* code allocates, e.g. via `new MyClass(..)` and the Garbage Collector (GC) then cleans up.
 I mean the memory that the CLR *itself* allocates, all the internal data structures that it needs to make is possible for your code to run.

 **Note** just to clarify, this post will **not** be telling you how you can analyse the memory usage of *your code*, for that I recommend using one of the excellent .NET Profilers available such as [dotMemory by JetBrains](https://www.jetbrains.com/dotmemory/features/) or the [ANTS Memory Profiler from Redgate](http://www.red-gate.com/products/dotnet-development/ants-memory-profiler/) (I've personally used both and they're great)